Migraines, Headaches, and Hormones

 If you’re a woman who gets migraines, you’ve probably noticed they’re likely to hit just before your period.
 These headaches are called menstrual migraines.

-What Is the Relationship Between Hormones and Headaches?
+What’s the Link Between Hormones and Headaches?

-Premenstrual migraines regularly happen during or after the time when the female hormones, estrogen and progesterone, decrease to their lowest levels.
+Premenstrual migraines regularly happen during or after the time when the female hormones, estrogen and progesterone, drop to their lowest levels.

 What Triggers Hormonal Migraines in Women?

 Birth control pills as well as hormone replacement therapy during menopause can trigger migraines in some women.

 The NSAIDs most often used for menstrual migraines include:

-Beta-blocker drugs such as propranolol (Inderal)
+- Beta-blocker drugs such as propranolol (Inderal)

-Anticonvulsants such as valproate (Depakote)
+- Anticonvulsants such as divalproex sodium (Depakote), valproate (Depacon)

-Calcium channel blockers such as verapamil
+- Calcium channel blockers such as verapamil (Calan, Covera-HS)